 work environment and tools

 It’s important to ensure that you have a good working environment to service your air rifle.
 A solid workbench with enough surface area to place your rifle without tools getting in the way will be of great benefit.
 It is worth using an old blanket on the work surface to protect the finish of the rifle as you are working on it.
 I actually prefer to use a sheet of neoprene or a foam exercise mat as it won’t slip on the surface of the work area.

 You will also need a good vice to hold the Rapid’s block firmly whilst you use a spanner to remove the regulator.
 I can’t stress enough to make sure you use a good vice for this.
 You don’t want the block or the vice slipping as you loosen or tighten the regulator.
 Also, use soft-faced jaws on your vice.
 You don’t want to end up with vice marks embedded in your pride and joy.
 If your vice doesn’t have soft-faced jaws, you can buy slip-on fibre grips that will do the job just as well.
 I also use a rag to further protect the finish of the block.

 Soft faced jaws alone are not sufficient to protect the finish of the block as grit and metal filings can become embedded in the material of the soft jaws.
 I use a 6” portable woodwork vice for small jobs.
-You can screw on some wood blocks to form soft jaw faces or use a pair of slide on some fibre jaws.
+You can screw on some wood blocks to form soft jaw faces or use a pair of slip-on fibre jaws.

 When working with o-rings and associated parts, make sure your work area is clean and dust-free.
 You can use paper to put the o-rings on as a clean surface rather than directly onto the work surface.